 Throw Stuff Out

 Things should go in ONE place.
-Not, sometimes you keep your hairbrush in the bathroom drawer and sometimes on the bathroom shelf and every now and then on the bedroom dresser.
-Stop being indecisive and pick a spot!
-If you leave your things wherever, you’ll never cut all that clutter and confusion out of your life.
-1, you’ll forget where you decided to put them (this time) and 2, take up more space with too many designated sections in your closet for leggings.
-Well, this shelf is for workout leggings, this shelf is for sleep leggings, but sometimes I wear these leggings to Pilates and then sleep in them so now what?
+Instead of sometimes keeping your hairbrush in the bathroom drawer and sometimes on the bathroom shelf and every now and then on the bedroom dresser, just pick one of these and stick to it!
+If you leave your things wherever, you'll never cut all that clutter and confusion out of your life.
+1) You'll forget where you decided to put them (this time), and 2) you'll take up more space with too many designated sections in your closet for leggings.
+Well, this shelf is for workout leggings, this shelf is for sleep leggings, but sometimes I wear these leggings to Pilates and then sleep in them, so now what?
 These aren’t life-changing decisions here, girl, decide and commit.

 Color Coordinate Your Closet

 This is part two in helping you combat the battle of indecisiveness of where things should go.
 Make it all even easier, and color coordinate your closet.
 First, sort by type of clothing: tanks, short sleeves, sweaters, pants, dresses.
 Then, within each clothing category, sort items by color.
-Every time you take a shirt out, or put one back in – there’s any empty space just waiting to receive it and complete that rainbow gradient that is now your closet.
-A color-coordinated closet just appears neater, overall.
-I’m the first to admit this one sounds a bit neurotic, but I swear, it helps.
+Every time you take out a shirt or put one back in, there’s an empty space just waiting to receive it and complete that rainbow gradient that is now your closet.
+A color-coordinated closet just appears neater overall.
+I’m the first to admit this one sounds a bit neurotic, but I swear it helps.

 As. soon. as. you. wake. up.
-A bed that’s made makes a bedroom 10x more inviting.
+A tidily made bed makes a bedroom 10 times more inviting.
 Clutter in your eyes can be discouraging and anxiety-inducing, so if your room has a perfectly-made bed, you’re already winning.
 You’ll be more conscious of frantically spewing your clothes around like a tornado.
 Want else?
 Invest in some pretty pillows and a super soft match-y throw blanket.
-A gorgeous ‘bed-scape’ instantly upgrades your room and will encourage you to want to keep it neat.
+A gorgeous "bed-scape" instantly upgrades your room and will encourage you to want to keep it neat.

-Make declutter-ing a part of your morning and evening routine.
-While you’re brushing your teeth or when you come in from walking Charlie at night, pick something up and put something away.
-Dedicate five minutes before you leave for work and five-ten minutes before you go to bed to simply putting sh*t away.
-Small wins help you manage the chaos and keep you from feeling overwhelmed, spiraling out of control and avoiding that chair piled-high with clothes in the corner like it’s the plague.
+Make decluttering a part of your morning and evening routine.
+While you're brushing your teeth or when you come in from walking Charlie at night, pick something up and put something away.
+Dedicate five minutes before you leave for work and five or ten minutes before you go to bed to simply putting sh*t away.
+Small wins help you manage the chaos and keep you from feeling overwhelmed, spiraling out of control, and avoiding that corner chair that's covered in clothes like it’s the plague.

-Say goodbye to a lifetime of frantic witch hunts for that black shirt that goes perfectly with what you’re wearing but is nowhere to be found.
-You now should know exactly where it is.
+Say goodbye to a lifetime of frantic hunts for that black shirt that goes perfectly with what you’re wearing but is nowhere to be found.
+Now, you'll know exactly where it is.